DeenLennon/alx-low_level_programming/0x08-recursion/README.md

 # 4- A function that returns the value of x raise to the power of y.
 # 5- A function that returns the natural square root of a number.
 # 6- A function that returns 1 if the input is a prime number otherwise 0.
+# 7- A function that returns 1 if a string is palindrome and 0 if not.